jwcullen/iamf-tools/README.md

 ### Test suite

-[iamf/cli/testdata](iamf/cli/testdata) cover a wide variety of IAMF feature.
+[iamf/cli/testdata](iamf/cli/testdata) covers a wide variety of IAMF feature.
 These samples can be used as encoder input.
 After encoding the resultant `.iamf` files can be used to assist in testing or debugging an IAMF-compliant decoder.